 c.
 All the things you may desire cannot compare with her: This wisdom is greater than all kinds of riches – silver, fine gold, or rubies.
 To have the wisdom that comes from God’s loving correction is to have something better than material wealth.

 i.
 By inheritance from his father and through his own shrewd business dealings, Solomon was a fabulously wealthy man (2 Chronicles 9:22).
-In a way that few would ever know, Solomon knew that the blessings of relationship with God and godly character were greater than all what man may desire of material things.
+In a way that few would ever know, Solomon knew that the blessings of relationship with God and godly character were greater than all that a man may desire of material things.

 d.
 Length of days is in her right hand: In principle, wisdom brings many benefits.
 Wise people live longer, enjoy great prosperity (riches) and esteem (honor).
 They live lives marked by pleasantness, by peace, and by happiness (happy are all who retain her).

 i.
 “Wisdom is here represented as a great and generous princess distributing gifts to her subjects.”
 (Poole)

 ii.
 She is a tree of life: “Alluding most manifestly to the tree so called which God in the beginning planted in the garden of Paradise, by eating the fruit of which all the wastes of nature might have been continually repaired, so as to prevent death for ever.”
 (Clarke)

 C. My son, value wise living before God and man.

 1. (19-20) The wise Creator.